Multicultural Transformation and Intercultural Competency

 - Beloved Conversations: An experiential curriculum that provides a space to re-form/fuse the brokenness of racism into new patterns of thought and behavior ushering in social and spiritual healing.
 New ways of being are learned through the actions of conversation and probing dialogue.
 The program consists of a 1.5-day retreat, facilitated by a Fahs Collaborative staff person, that launches the curriculum, followed by 8 two-hour sessions of guided dialogue and experiential exercises facilitated by members of the congregation.

-I Want to Be a White Ally/Accomplice
+Be a White Ally/Accomplice

 - Examining Whiteness: An Anti-Racism Curriculum by Rev. Dr. William Gardiner.
 With sections for individuals and for facilitators, this six-session curriculum covering: “The History of White Supremacy in the United States,” “The Emotional Lives of White People,” “Racial Identity Development,” “Racial Identity Journey,” “White Power and Privilege,” and “Developing a Positive White Identity.”